 Lymington Town Band

 The Lymington Town Band was founded in 1883.
 The Band welcomes all brass, woodwind and percussion players of all ages.
 The Band meets every Monday evening at 1930 hrs. in the Literary Institute, New Street, Lymington.
+There is also a Training Band for less experienced players that meets at 18:45 before the main rehearsal.
 The Band plays several concerts each summer on the Bandstand and also plays for charity events throughout the year.
+For further information please

 Lymington Town Tours